niglomeister/aosearch/README.md

 **Utility Scripts Configuration:**
 - Set the `process_id` variable in both JavaScript files to your search process ID
-- Ensure your `wallet.json` file is in the correct location for the upload script
+- Ensure your `wallet.json` file is in the utils directory
 - There are example transaction list files included already, edit the file path in upload_to_index.js if you want to use them

 ### 2. Verify Installation